 Headaches and migraines are something many women suffer with in the lead up to and after menopause.
 Here we explain why menopause can trigger migraines, and how they can impact your treatment options.

 Some women are more prone to headaches and migraines than others.
 They’re also more common in women than in men - which indicates that our female hormones could have an influence.
-They are common around times of hormone change, such as when you first start your periods, in the perimenopause, and some women notice a pattern of headaches relating to their periods.
+Both headaches and migraines are common around times of hormone change, such as when you first start your periods and in the perimenopause - some women may even notice a pattern of headaches relating to their periods.

 Migraines are a type of headache that range from moderate to severe.
 They usually cause pain or throbbing on one side of the head.
 Sometimes these headaches are also accompanied by other symptoms such as feeling sick, having increased sensitivity to light and/or sound.

 If you suffer from migraines before, during, or after menopause, then the type of migraine that you get does matter.
 Migraines with an aura impact the type of contraception and HRT that you should be taking.
 Women who have ever had hemiplegic migraine should never take the combined oral contraceptive pill.

 Migraines during your perimenopause are common.
 This is likely due to the unpredictable changes of oestrogen and progesterone in your body.
 These big swings in hormones have knock on effects in our brain (sometimes called the neurocrine response) that can cause headaches.

 Other common symptoms like insomnia, and changes to mood can make headaches and migraines that much worse.